Liu Bei: Taking refuge under Liu Biao (201–208)

 Once, Liu Bei camped at Fancheng with his soldiers.
 Liu Biao was friendly to him however he was also anxious about Liu Bei's conduct and did not place much trust in him.
 One day, had asked Liu Bei to join him for a banquet.
 Kuai Yue and Cai Mao however wanted to use this as an occasion to kill him.
 Liu Bei saw through this, pretended to go to the toilet and nimbly escaped.
 His horse was named Dilu (的盧), and he quickly rode him.
 However, during the pursuit, he fell into the waters of the Tan Stream west of Xiangyang city.
 Liu Bei was drowning and couldn't get away from the river.
 He then cried: "Dilu!
 Today I'm in dire straits!
 Give it your all!"
 Dilu then jumped three zhang (7 meters) in a single leap and thus both of them got across.
 Quickly they found a ferry and crossed the river.
 While they were at half of the river, the pursuers caught up to them and could only apologize on Liu Biao's behalf.

 In 207, Cao Cao planned a campaign to conquer the Wuhuan in the north but was apprehensive that Liu Biao might attack his base, however he was assured by Guo Jia that Liu Biao would not do so for fear of Liu Bei being more powerful than he was.
 Cao Cao agreed, and Guo Jia's point was proven later, when Liu Biao refused to attack Xu when Liu Bei advised him to do so.
 When Cao Cao returned from Liucheng.
 Liu Biao told to Liu Bei: "I didn't adopt your proposal and now I lost this great opportunity."
-Liu Bei answered: “Now the empire is in chaos and every day there are battles.
+Liu Bei answered: “Now the Tianxia is in chaos and every day there are battles.
 What seem to be a good opportunity may present himself later.
 If you are able to respond to them accordingly then this isn't worth regret."